Galle Face Green: Current use

-The Galle Face Green is currently a 5 hectare ribbon strip of land between Galle Road and the Indian Ocean, being the largest open space in Colombo.
+The Galle Face Green is a 5-hectare strip of land between Galle Road and the Indian Ocean, being the largest open space in Colombo.
 This is a popular destination for children, vendors, teenagers, lovers, kite flyers, merrymakers and all those who want to indulge in their favourite pastimes next to the sea under the open sky.
 On Saturday and Sunday evenings, the land is busy with day trippers, picnickers and food vendors selling cooked crabs and prawns, slices of mango with pepper and salt.
-There are two large hotels that border the strip; the Ceylon Inter-Continental Hotel and at the other by the quaint Galle Face Hotel, one of Sri Lanka's oldest and most popular hotels, with a variety of old world charm including old furniture, hand carved doors, balconies and high ceilings.
+There are two large hotels that border the strip; the Ceylon Inter-Continental Hotel and at the other by the quaint Galle Face Hotel, one of Sri Lanka's oldest and most popular hotels.
 It is also used as the site for Sri Lanka's national day celebration held annually on 4 February.

 People enjoy the beach at Galle Face beach, Sri Lanka.

 Radio Ceylon and subsequently the Sri Lanka Broadcasting Corporation, the oldest radio station in South Asia, has recorded many programs here from their outside broadcast input in the 1950s and 1960s.

 The Galle Face Green was administered and maintained by the Urban Development Authority of Sri Lanka until 2014 when the management was transferred to the Sri Lanka Ports Authority.
 Since 2016 the park is being maintained by Sri Lanka Port Management and Consultancy Services, a government-owned entity operated under the Ministry of Ports and Shipping.

 On 25 December 2016 it hosted the world's tallest artificial Christmas tree.

 Occupation of Galle Face Green by protestors

 Galle Face Green was converted into a temporary protest camp by Sri Lankan protestors during 2022 Sri Lankan protests who were demanding President Gotabaya Rajapaksa resign due to the 2019–present Sri Lankan economic crisis.
 They occupied the Galle Face Green on 9 April 2022 and set up the protest camp.
 The camp had all the basic requirements including food, water, toilets, medical facilities and included a lending library.

-During the Black Monday attacks on protestors, the temporary protest camps in Galle Face Green was attacked by Pro-Rajapaksa partisans of Sri Lanka Podujana Peramuna, at least 8 protesters died and 100 protesters were injured.
+During the Black Monday attacks on protestors, the temporary protest camps in Galle Face Green was attacked by pro-Rajapaksa partisans of Sri Lanka Podujana Peramuna, at least 8 protesters died and 100 protesters were injured.